 Frequently Asked Questions

-Sandalwood soap is widely loved for its aroma and skin benefits, but beginners often have questions about its ingredients, preparation, and safety.
-These frequently asked questions provide clear guidance to help you make your own sandalwood soap with confidence and understand how it benefits your skin.
+The sandalwood soap is popular due to its smell and skin-care properties; however, new users tend to have doubts about its components, making, and safety.
+These questions are the most commonly posed ones, and they give you clear guidance to make your own sandalwood soap with a lot of confidence and also how it can help your skin.

 Q1.
 How to make natural sandalwood soap at home?